 - A delineation (definition) of the source water protection area, - · An inventory of potential sources of contamination, and - A susceptibility determination (how susceptible the source is to contamination).

 An interactive map with data for your water system is available at: fortress.wa.gov/doh/swap/

 WHERE YOUR WATER COMES FROM

 Your water comes from a well (groundwater).

-The well is 162 feet deep and located in the plat of South Union.
+The well is 190 feet deep.